vazazuvhan/augmented_reality_of_stratosphere_tower_las_vegas/README.md

 this android apk is build ono Unity 2019.10f lts and some resources from Vudoria Developer Portal

 If you want to breakdown this app, you maybe need to have som of this apps :
-Vuforia Developer Databases
+Vuforia Developer Databases,
-Unity 3D Engine
+Unity 3D Engine,
-Sketch Up
+Sketch Up,
-Android Studio SDK
+Android Studio SDK,
 JDK ver 8

 and the Data is:
-3 Model from SkecthUp, format fbx
+3 Model from SkecthUp, format fbx;
 File Target